-At an incident data may be shared with other agencies for the purposes of preserving life, rendering assistance and aiding in resolving the incident.
+At an incident data may be shared with other agencies (e.g. police, ambulance, Kent Search and Rescue) for the purposes of preserving life, rendering assistance and resolving the incident.

 As part of our process of continuous improvement, we actively seek to learn from incidents through carrying out a structured and formalised programme of debriefings of operational incidents and exercises (operational learning).
 Outcomes of these incident debriefings may be shared with partner agencies where an appropriate lawful basis exists.
 Voice recordings of debriefings are not shared outside of KFRS as there are only made to aid note taking and are deleted as soon as the notes are typed up.